Guy Liddell: World War II

 Following the outbreak of World War II, Prime Minister Winston Churchill sacked Director-General of MI5 Vernon Kell and in June 1940 Liddell was promoted to Director of B Division in charge of counter-espionage, where he appointed Dick Wright and Anthony Blunt to senior posts.
 Shortly after the new appointment, he was informed by Maxwell Knight of a suspected German spy-ring based around the Right Club of Archibald Ramsay and involving American cipher clerk Tyler Kent.
 Liddell met U.S. Ambassador Joseph P. Kennedy Sr., who agreed to waive Kent’s diplomatic immunity and he was successfully prosecuted, along with his handler, Anna Wolkoff.

 His agent, Duško Popov, provided an Abwehr questionnaire suggesting that the Japanese Air Force planned to attack the United States at Pearl Harbor.
 Popov was sent to FBI Director J. Edgar Hoover, who refused to take him seriously.
 Liddell was later criticized for not informing the Office of Naval Intelligence.
+Liddell was accused by David Mure of thereby "dragging America into the war" and diverting Japan from its contingency plan of attacking Russia.

 His unhappy marriage to Hon.
-Calypso Baring was dissolved in 1943 after she had left him and joined her half-brother Lorillard Suffern Tailer in America.
+Calypso Baring was dissolved in 1943 after she left him and joined her half-brother Lorillard Suffern Tailer in America.
 He subsequently fought a long legal battle for custody of their children.

+Their "dream home" on Cheyne Walk, Chelsea, London, was subsequently pulled down.